-A great small day bag, the Fjallraven Kanken Kanken backpack is the perfect bag for carrying around the odds and ends you’ll need throughout a day of travel.
-Designed for lightweight travelers, or as a substitute for a purse or tote you might carry around for everyday use.
+A great small day bag, the Fjallraven Kanken backpack is the perfect bag for carrying around the odds and ends you’ll need throughout a day of travel.
+Designed for lightweight travelers or as a substitute for a purse or tote you might carry around for everyday use.

-Produced in Sweden, the classic backpack was made for school children to help promote straight backs.
-Thanks to the success in design, they are now sold worldwide for a variety of uses.
+The classic backpack was produced in Sweden for school children to help promote straight backs.
+Thanks to their success in design, they are now sold worldwide for various uses.
 With a volume of 16 liters, this certainly isn’t big enough to be your only packed bag when traveling, but it’s a perfect solution for a day bag or carry-on item to keep your essential belongings close at hand.

-The Kanken will easily fit underneath the seat of an airplane as a carry-on but is still big enough to pack those essential items you want to have on hand.
+The Kanken bag will easily fit underneath an airplane seat as a carry-on but is still big enough to pack those essential items you want to have on hand.
 Kanken backpacks help keep your back straight and ultimately less achy at the end of the day.
-Construction uses vinylon, which has a texture similar to lightweight canvas, creating a very durable yet let lightweight backpack.
+Construction uses vinylon, which has a texture similar to lightweight canvas, creating a durable yet lightweight backpack.

-In comparison to other backpacks, the Kanken is also a very budget-friendly option.
+Compared to other backpacks, the Fjallraven Kanken backpack is also a very budget-friendly option.
 For half the price of other travel backpacks on the market, you can get an excellent quality bag that will hold up to your adventurous lifestyle.

 1.)
 Multiple Compartments

-The Kanken has a main pocket, two flat side pockets, and an additional zipped front pouch.
-This simple design keeps your possessions organized, but doesn’t become overwhelming with all the options for pockets and zippers that some bags have.
+The Kanken backpack has a main pocket, two flat side pockets, and an additional zipped front pouch.
+This simple design keeps your possessions organized but doesn’t become overwhelming with all the options for pockets and zippers that some bags have.